 According to MedMalFacts, medical malpractice is responsible for nearly 100,000 deaths every year.
 Unfortunately, a health-care provider’s mistake can have devastating consequences for patients.
 Some victims never fully recover.

-If you or a loved one was the victim of medical malpractice in Louisiana, contact the Bowling Law Firm.
+If you or a loved one was the victim of medical malpractice in Louisiana, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a medical malpractice lawyer in New Orleans who can investigate the incident and gather evidence to support your claim.
 He has more than 30 years of trial experience.

 Here is the truth behind six medical malpractice myths: